sareeyali/sareeyali/README.md

 Hi there!
 I'm Sareeya 🌷

-I am a Computer Science major at UC Davis with a focus on full-stack engineering, cloud systems, and applied machine learning.
-I love mentoring beginners and leading student tech teams.
+I am a Computer Science major at UC Davis with a passion for full-stack engineering, cloud systems, and applied machine learning.
+I enjoy mentoring beginners and leading student tech teams.
 For my next side project, I want to experiment with crypto and build a small blockchain app.
 Outside of coding, I enjoy swimming and reading thrillers!

 What I Have Worked On 🌷